igar1991/swarm-wiki/README.md

 ## Experimental

+The first approach uploads data using many nodes, and this experimental approach is used to upload data using 1 large and powerful server, in which all data is retrieved and ready to upload.

+This approach can be useful for optimizing data upload costs.
+In some cases, buying 1 powerful server can be cheaper than buying many small ones.

 To run an extractor-2 that works on the full set of pre-extracted data, use command

 `docker compose -f docker-compose-v2.yml up -d`